Itamichan/Japan-Wanderlust/README.md

 ### Features left to implement after testing

-* **Timeouts** - for a better user experience we should ad timeouts to all axios requests.
+* **Timeouts** - for a robust user experience we should ad timeouts to all axios requests to avoid long page loads.
 * **Confirmation window** - when the user decides to delete a Trip or Attraction.
 * **Heart icon on InfoCard** - currently the logged in user can not add an attraction to their trip from the InfoCard.
 * **Get a paid version of Heroku** - at the moment we are unable to have an **SSL certificate** because we are using a free version of Heroku.